the-write-one/gurobi-groovy/bin/bin.md

 ```
 examples\python> gurobi.bat ../python/sos.py
 ```
-we get the follwoing output:
+we get the following output:

 ```
 Optimize a model with 0 rows, 3 columns and 0 nonzeros